 That's so funny.
-I first heard that 7” e.p. when I was in high school, maybe around early 1989.
-I'd been really into thrash metal—bands like Nuclear Assault, Lethal Aggression, COC—but got into hardcore after hearing those first few Revelation releases, along with some others.
-And Turning Point was in that mix.
-The first song on the Turning Point 7” was one of my favorites.
-The demo tape and that e.p. defined Turning Point to me.
-Then the 12” came out, which was awesome and was a huge progression from the sound on the earlier recordings.
-But the big thing, I think, was a few months later, I was with some friends one Saturday night and we ran into Ken in a parking lot somewhere and he said that you all had just recorded that day.
+I first heard that 7” e.p. when I was in high school, maybe around 1988 or 1989.
+I'd been really into thrash metal—bands like Nuclear Assault, Lethal Aggression, COC—but got into hardcore after hearing those first few Revelation releases, along with Turning Point and some others.
+I remember being really psyched about Turning Point because some of you guys were right in my home town, and I remember that feeling kinda personal and meaning someting.
+Like, music up to that point was always something untouchable and out there, but hardcore instantly became something accessible after that.
+I got my friends together and we started our own bands.
+It was something that we could actually do.
+The first song on the Turning Point 7” was always one of my favorites, and the demo tape and that EP defined Turning Point to me.
+Then the 12” record was put out, which was awesome and was a huge progression from the sound on the earlier recordings.
+But the big thing, I think, was a few months later, I was with some friends one Saturday night and we ran into Ken in a parking lot somewhere and he said that you all had been at the studio that day and recorded, and he had a mixdown on a cassette tape.
 So, we all crowded around to hear the song Broken on the tape deck of his little pickup truck.
 Everyone was like, Man…that's so different… But it was awesome.

 Yeah.
 A lot of that came with…to be honest…just progression of becoming a better guitar player.
 You know?
-When we made the demo or 7”, that was about as best that I could play.
+When we made the demo and the 7”, that was about as best as I could play.
 And then I just kept playing and playing and I just learned more stuff…you know, like I said…just futzing around with that shitty acoustic guitar.
 That's where all that stuff came from.

 You know, I was listening to heavy metal intros and trying my best to imitate that.
-If you listen to the Godspeed e.p., there's that song Flume…an instrumental…like fingerpicking playing…and that's total…you know…just how I wished I was as good as Kirk Hammet and James Hetfield…just ripping them off.
+If you listen to the Godspeed e.p., there's that song Flume…an instrumental…like fingerpicking playing…and that's totally just how I wished I was as good as Kirk Hammet and James Hetfield…just ripping them off.

 When the music you guys were playing progressed to Behind This Wall, it really started to transcend itself.
 It pushed a big part of hardcore music into a different direction.
 Looking back on it now, that's kind of phenomenal.